fabri1983/refactor-example/README.md

 - Uses Maven 3.6.x for project setup and building.
 You can use `mvnw` if you don't have Maven installed in your host.

 - Class `org.fabri1983.refactorexample.joblogger.JobLogger` is the target class to be refactored.
-  - You can notice that the first line of method `JobLogger.logMessage()` will throw a NullPointerException if message object is null, which is a common problem compilers do not see and should show you a warning.
+  - You can notice that the first line of method `JobLogger.logMessage()` will throw a NullPointerException if message object is null.
+  I think compilers should show you a warning.
 (I think you can configure your IDE settings for such scenarios).
   - The `JobLogger.logMessage()` method tries to connect to a database and also creates some I/O handlers no matter what's the output target.
   - It also has a very complex logic with conditional statements everywhere.
   - It defines a list of boolean parameters acting as flags letting you control the internal behavior of the method, which turns it into a white box.
   - Cohesiveness is very low since it tries to do many unrelated things: creation of I/O handlers and database must be threated at configuration/creation level.
+  - Is not thread-safe: given the nature of static variables as global state holders, concurrent access results in unpredictable behavior.
+  - Possible SQL Injection: the creation of a Statement using a query string build up from concatenation of several strings may lead to injection of unexpected queries.

 - Classes on package `org.fabri1983.refactorexample.joblogger.enhanced` are the result after applying a refactor.
 Resulting core classes:
   - `ConsoleJobLogger`: logs to StdErr.
   - `FileJobLogger`: logs to a file.